Defective4/jmpris/README.md

 # jmpris

-A small Java library to listen for media changes on Linux's MPRIS interface
+A small Java library for listening for media changes on Linux's MPRIS interface